mezoology/lotro/README.md

+# Cloned for Automatic Docker Build-Push.
+Built for LINUX/AMD64, LINUX/ARM64/V8 & LINUX/ARM/V7
+Hosted on Dockerhub
+`docker pull mezoology/lotrobot:latest`
+and on Github
+`docker pull ghcr.io/mezoology/lotrobot:latest`
+For more info on how to install visit: https://hub.docker.com/r/mezoology/lotrobot

+ ALL CREDIT GOES TO [Baviaan](https://github.com/Baviaan) FOR BUILDING THIS BOT.
+---
 ## Introduction
 This is a discord bot aimed at making it easy to schedule raids in a discord server.
 It is developed for LotRO but could work for any game if you edit the class names in the config file.